timooo-thy/17.1-ToDo-List-Capstone/README.md

 ## Tech Stack

-Backend: The application is built using Express.js.
+Backend: The application is built using Node.js and Express.js.

 Frontend: The user interface is designed using Bootstrap and custom CSS.
 EJS is used as the templating engine.